Ancient history of Cyprus: Cyprus contested between Ptolemies and Antigonids

-Antigonus was killed in the Battle of Ipsus in 301 BC and Demetrius, having reorganized the army, was proclaimed King of Macedon, but was evicted by Lysimachus and Pyrrhus.
+Ptolemaic Cyprus

 Cyprus came once again under Ptolemaic control in 294 BC and mostly remained under Ptolemaic rule until 58 BC, when it became a Roman province.
-It was ruled by a series of governors sent from Egypt and sometimes formed a minor Ptolemaic kingdom during the power struggles of the 2nd and 1st centuries BC.
+It was ruled by a series of governors sent from Alexandria and sometimes formed a minor Ptolemaic kingdom during the power struggles of the 2nd and 1st centuries BC.
 Also, the Seleucid Empire briefly took the island over during the Sixth Syrian War, but gave the island back as part of a treaty arranged by the Romans.
 During this time, Cyprus forged strong commercial relationships with Athens and Alexandria, two of the most important commercial centres of antiquity.

-Full Hellenisation of Cyprus took place under Ptolemaic rule.
+Full Hellenization of Cyprus took place under Ptolemaic rule.
 During this period, the Eteocypriot and Phoenician languages disappeared, together with the old Cypriot syllabary, which was replaced by the Greek alphabet.
 A number of cities were founded during this time.
 For example, Arsinoe was founded between old and new Paphos by Ptolemy II.
 Ptolemaic rule was rigid and exploited the island's resources to the utmost, particularly timber and copper.
 A great contemporary figure of Cypriot letters was the philosopher Zeno of Citium who was born at Kition about 336 BC and founded the Stoic School of Philosophy at Athens, where he died around 263 BC.

+Cyprus came under Roman rule in 58 BC.
+According to Strabo, this came about, because Publius Clodius Pulcher held a grudge against Ptolemy of Cyprus.
+The renowned Stoic and strict constitutionalist Cato the Younger was sent to annex Cyprus and organize it under Roman law.
+Cato was relentless in protecting Cyprus against the rapacious tax farmers that normally plagued the provinces of the republican period.
+After the civil wars that ended the Roman Republic, Mark Antony gave the island, to Cleopatra of Egypt and their daughter Cleopatra Selene (both of the Ptolemaic dynasty), but it became a Roman province again after his defeat at the Battle of Actium in 31 BC.